venkataravuri/ai-ml-notes/docs/interview-notes/diffusion.md

 Example:

 If the text prompt is "a cat sitting by the window" and the model is generating or denoising a latent image, the cross-attention mechanism allows the model to attend to the "cat" part of the prompt when focusing on the cat's shape in the image, and to the "window" part of the prompt when focusing on the window's features.

+### What metrics would you use to evaluate the performance of a latent diffusion model in generating images?

+- Fréchet Inception Distance (FID)

+Description: FID compares the statistics of generated images to real images using features extracted by an Inception network.
+Specifically, it measures the distance between the distribution of real images and the distribution of generated images.

+- Inception Score (IS)

+Description: Inception Score measures the quality and diversity of generated images.
+It uses an Inception network to classify the generated images into categories.
+A higher IS means the images are both high-quality and diverse.